adriantay21/AI_email_summarizer/README.md

 ## Key Features

-* Pulls and filters emails from the past 48 hours
+* Email Retrieval and Filtering: Automatically pulls and filters emails from the past 48 hours.
-* Summarizes the email content using the GPT API and categorizes the summarized content
+* AI-Powered Summarization and Categorization: Utilizes the GPT API to generate concise summaries of each email and organizes them by category.
-* Reformat the summarized content as html
+* HTML Formatting: Converts summarized content into well-structured HTML for easy reading.
-* Send the html content to a personal mailbox
+* Email Delivery: Sends the formatted HTML summaries directly to a designated personal mailbox.

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Python](https://www.python.org/downloads/) installed on your computer.
-You also need to provide your own OPENAI api key, IMAP and SMTP server addresses.
+You also need to provide your own OpenAI api key, IMAP and SMTP server addresses.

 From your command line:
 ```sh